CHARTER OF THE AUDIT COMMITTEE

 any material issues raised by the most recent internal quality-control review, peer review or PCAOB review of the firm, or by any governmental or professional authority in any inquiry or investigation, within the preceding five years, regarding any independent audit carried out by the firm, and any steps taken to address any such issues.

-d.
-The Committee will set policies for the Company’s hiring of employees or former employees of the independent auditor.
+The Committee shall review for appropriateness, in advance, any proposed hiring of employees or former employees of the independent auditors into a financial reporting oversight position.

 Approval of Audit and Non-Audit Services